ajmarrugos/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - "width" and "height" (size values)
 - "x" and "y" (position values)

-Features implemented for this classes:
+Features implemented for the child classes:
 - Heritances
 - Getter and Setter methods
 - Data validation method for Setters
 - Area calculation method for Rectangle class
+- Display method to build a symbolic representation of the rectangle
+- A Protected str method to retrieve data from the rectangle formatted as str

 ### Models